Student Support Services Frequently Asked Questions

 Will participation in the student support services program appear on my transcript?

-No. Participation in the SSS Program is provided to enhance your success at the university.
+No. Participation in the SSS Program is provided to enhance your success at the university and students' eligibility criteria are held in strict confidence.

 Student Suppport Services